Chileans asked to stop World Cup barbecues as pollution rises

-SANTIAGO The governor of Santiago has asked Chileans to refrain from lighting up their barbecue grills while they watch the World Cup soccer tournament, as air pollution in the capital has worsened.
+SANTIAGO The governor of Santiago has asked Chileans to refrain from lighting up their barbecue grills while they watch the World Cup football tournament, as air pollution in the capital has worsened.

 "We have air problems.
 Do not light a wood fire, no bonfires, no barbecues," Governor Claudio Orrego said at the weekend, as the local government issued an environmental alert, restricting traffic and banning outdoor sports at schools.